telerik/winforms-docs/richtexteditor/document-elements/section.md

 As explained in the previous section, the state of the document is essential for the methods that can be used on it.

-For example, you can build a RadDocument from scratch and add Sections to it in the following way:#_[C#] _
+For example, you can build a RadDocument from scratch and add Sections to it in the following way: